 However, if you’d rather get several people involved in a group discussion, press New Group instead.
 Again, you’ll need to choose a series of participants, but this time any message you send will be viewable by everyone at once.
 They’ll be able to chat to one another and see who else is part of the group.
 This is especially helpful for organizing meet-ups, or if you have a set of friends who want to regularly chat together.

-Press the Plus button to the left of the text input box and you’ll be given options to send attachments to your chat.
+In WhatsApp, your messages can get multimedia with the tap of a button.
+Press the + button to the left of the text input box and you’ll be given options to send attachments to your chat.

-Most importantly is the Photo & Video Library button, which lets you choose something from the Camera Roll to share, while there’s also easy access to a Camera function if you want to quickly send a live snapshot.
+Most importantly is the Photo & Video Library button, which lets you choose something from the Photos app to share.
 Diving a bit deeper, there are also options to share Document, Location, or Contact details.

 To the right of the text input box you’ll see a camera and microphone button.
 Tap the camera to quickly send a snapshot, or the mic to record and send an audio clip, which can be a more personal way to leave somebody a message.